Some history on Netherton in the county of Worcestershire

 More information on Netherton to follow.
 I probably created the page as I had a link to Netherton from another page.
 When building the site it is easier to place links as they crop up rather than go back later on.
-I realise this is frustrating if you were specifically looking for information on Netherton.
-There is information on Worcestershire dotted around the website - click here for a suitable starting place.
+I realise this is frustrating if you were specifically looking for detailed information on Netherton.

 "Francis Norton, ironworker, of Netherton, was charged with being drunk and disorderly at Netherton, on the 12th inst.
 P.C.
 Hughes proved the

 offence.
 Defendant stated that he had been a teetotaller for three weeks previous to this offence, but on going to the wake at Old Hill he was persuaded by his companions

 to drink.
 He was very sorry for it.
 The Bench adjourned the case for three months to put the defendant on his good behaviour.
 Joseph Cook, hawker, of Netherton, was